Freelance PCB Designers: What You Need to Know to Thrive

 When you started applying for jobs after college, you sent hundreds of résumés to various companies.
 Strictly speaking, you were engaged in marketing.
 Then, when you went through rigorous interviews to convince potential employers that you’re the best guy or gal for the job, you practiced fundamental sales skills.
 Sales and marketing are normal parts of anyone’s career.

-To be a successful freelancer, you not only need to create great designs but also convince potential clients to hire you.
+To be a successful freelancer, you not only need to create great a great PCB layout and design but also convince potential clients to hire you.
 Build a website and design fancy business cards but don’t neglect to create real relationships with people, as personal connections can determine the difference between merely surviving and thriving as a freelancer.

 2. Develop Time Management Techniques